OpenTreeOfLife/reference-taxonomy/doc/scripting.md

     tax = Taxonomy.newTaxonomy()

-Taxonomies are usually built starting with one or more existing taxonomies (although they needn't be):
+Taxonomies are usually built starting with one or more existing taxonomies (although they needn't be), obtained as follows:

     ncbi = Taxonomy.getTaxonomy('t/tax/ncbi_aster/', 'ncbi')

-fetches a taxonomy from files (in the format specified by this tool, see wiki).
+which fetches a taxonomy from files (in the format specified by this tool, see wiki).
 There can be as many of these retrievals as you like.

 The first argument is a directory name and must end in a '/'.
+The directory must contain a file 'taxonomy.tsv'.

-The second argument is a short tag that will appear in the 'sourceinfo' column of the final taxonomy file to notate identifiers that came from that taxonomy, e.g. 'ncbi:1234'.
+The second argument is a short tag that will appear in the 'sourceinfo' column of the final taxonomy file to notate the source of taxa that came from that taxonomy, e.g. 'ncbi:1234'.

-The format of taxonomy files is given [here](https://github.com/OpenTreeOfLife/reference-taxonomy/wiki/Interim-taxonomy-file-format).
+The format of taxonomy files (taxonomy.tsv and so on) is given [here](https://github.com/OpenTreeOfLife/reference-taxonomy/wiki/Interim-taxonomy-file-format).

 Taxonomies can also be read and written in Newick syntax.